valasek/timesheet/server/documentation/documentation.md

 #####################
 # Database settings #

-# DB backup settings - backuped data can be imported directly by a command "timesheet db --load all"
+# DB backup settings - backup data can be imported directly by a command "timesheet db --load all"
 backup:
   location: "data/backups" # select an empty and an existing folder relative to timesheet/data folder
   rotation: 14             # how many backups back will be kept
-  interval: "daily"        # daily or weekly - how ofter the DB backup should be done
+  interval: "daily"        # daily or weekly - how often the DB backup should be done

 # DB credentials
 # used for development and testing.
 Ignored if DATABASE_URL is set